racsing/master-data-structure-and-algo/README.md

 # Interview Preparation - Python

-My solutions to coding interview problems on LeetCode.
-I will be adding my solutions to this repository every day starting from 01 June, 2022.
+My answers to coding interview questions from LeetCode, GFG, and other platforms will be added to this repository every day beginning on June 1, 2022.
+I'm trying to maintain a spreadsheet to keep the track of my work and the link can be find below :)

 #### Difficulty Levels solved </br>